 I didn’t like that the aliens stayed firm on Deep Blue’s side, barring Kisshu, until the very end because it kinda ruins their redemption if they don’t….ya know…have redemption arcs.
 Or even just a redeeming scene.
 I complained that Pai’s heel turn was just too sudden and didn’t make a lot of sense in the anime, but at least it was something and at least it was pretty cool to watch.

-Taruto’s turn in the anime made total sense, and was one of the more emotionally impacting moments of the series to have Pai kill him in order to carry out his orders.
+Taruto’s turn in the anime made total sense, and it was one of the more emotionally impacting moments of the series to have Pai kill him in order to carry out his orders.
 Pudding cradling Taruto’s body and her speech to him was also incredibly sweet.

 Would you rather have those cool moments or two lines that take up all of one page?
 Pai basically compliments the Mews on how strong they are, and Taruto tells Pudding he never hated her.
 And that’s it.
 They’re redeemed.